filippor/XdgOpenSaml/README.md

 # XdgOpenSaml
-retrieve saml token using external browser
+retrieve saml token using external browser and write it to standar out

 use xdg-open to open a browser